JoshyRobot/amaxon/README.md

-# amaxon
+# chair
-An Amazon Instant Video client
+A simple video player